bitwarden/help/_articles/miscellaneous/cli.md

 ### Using an API key

 Logging in with a [Personal API Key]({{site.baseurl}}/article/personal-api-key/) authenticates you with Bitwarden servers, syncs your Vault, but **does not unlock your Vault**.
 After logging in with an API key, you will be required to unlock your Vault using your Master Password.
-To log in in with an API key use:
+To log in with an API key use:

 ```
 bw login --apikey